littlethao/CV/README.md

 #### Quality driven & Learning driven

-I am a natural-born perfectionist who calls a job well done, when it meets a zero-error standard (or beyond if time allows), can be easily followed-through and can be taken over with less instructions.
+I am a natural-born perfectionist who calls a job well done, when it meets a zero-error standard (or beyond if time allows), can be easily followed-through and can be taken over with little instructions.
 My longing for learning is the good balance, when things do not go perfectly according to plan A. It then serves well as an opportunity to learn, resolve problems in order to deliver the best result at the time.

 - My main task when joining VWR as Quotation Associate was in dealing with quotations from customers for the Sales Organisation in Switzerland.
 Once I settled and understood the task and SAP procedures, I felt that the procedures taken care of by our team could be improved based on customer feedback and KPI performance.
 During spare times, I looked more in-depth into SAP procedures and tried to understand the broader picture of our Organisation's processes and procedures.
 Further on, I got involved in more tasks and took care of documentation of procedures and training of team members.
 - Achievement: Promoted as Senior Associate to lead the team on Switzerland Operations. / In preparation for the ISO9001 QMS, the Management Team selected me as one of their Quality Assurance Representatives.